betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 If the link is restored, control will be returned to the pilot:

 - in Landing Mode, when the RC signal has recovered for longer than the `failsafe_recovery_delay` period, or
-- in GPS Rescue Mode, when the link has returned for `failsafe_recovery_delay` and the pilot has moved the sticks more than 30 degrees out from centre.
+- in GPS Rescue Mode, when the link has returned for `failsafe_recovery_delay` and the pilot has moved the sticks more than 30 degrees out from center.

 :::warning
 **There is no way to instantly recover from Stage 2 Failsafe caused by signal loss, or from a disarm at the end of Stage 2**.